Gerald (Jerry) Levin Chairman

 Bryan’s leadership roles include success in capital formation, business planning, and hands-on management of rapidly growing companies as the financial point person for five years at Dallas-based venture investment firm Stone Investments, Inc. Bryan’s financial career began in 1988 at the “Big 4″ accounting firm Deloitte & Touche, where he served as an auditor and consultant.

-Bari serves as Director of Legal & Corporate Affairs for StartUp Health, an Academy to inspire, educate, and provide resources for entrepreneurs to build sustainable health and wellness companies.
+Bari serves as the head of legal & corporate affairs for StartUp Health, an Academy to inspire, educate, and provide resources for entrepreneurs to build sustainable health and wellness companies.

 Bari is also Legal Project Manager for OrganizedWisdom Health, an expert driven platform that helps Doctors grow their practice and improve their online presence.
 She has worked with many members of the StartUp Health team for more than a decade.
 Previously, she served as General Counsel of Promotions.com, Inc., a publicly traded global online marketing and technology company.
 Prior to working in-house, Bari was a Partner with the Business and Finance Group of Reed Smith Shaw and McClay.
 L.P., where she regularly counseled early stage companies as well as established publicly-traded enterprises on securities and corporate governance issues as well as general corporate and financing matters.
 She started her career at the United States Securities and Exchange Commission in Washington, DC, where she worked in both the Divisions of Corporation Finance and Enforcement.
 Bari holds a B.S. degree from the University of Delaware, a J.D. from Widener University School of Law, and a LLM in Taxation from the Georgetown University Law Center.